Skip to main content

 Students and academics from the BAME Doctoral Conference

-60 Birkbeck students gathered for the first ever conference, held last month, for those from Black, Asian and minority ethnic (BAME) backgrounds; groups which have typically been underrepresented at the doctoral level and for whom the event proved to be hugely rewarding.
+60 Birkbeck students gathered for the first ever conference, held last month, for those from ethnic minority and mixed ethnic backgrounds; groups which have typically been underrepresented at the doctoral level and for whom the event proved to be hugely rewarding.

-The Diversity100 initiative aims to increase the numbers of Black, Asian and other minority ethnic students studying and achieving at Doctoral level.
+The Diversity100 initiative aims to increase the numbers of students from diverse ethnic backgrounds studying and achieving at Doctoral level.
 Seventeen Birkbeck students are currently developing areas of research in topical areas including antimicrobial resistance and bereavement in migrant communities, with the support of the programme.

-At the recent doctoral conference, there was a panel discussion before the keynote talk, which highlighted work and opportunities at Birkbeck to improve the research culture and support for BAME Doctoral Scholars.
+At the recent doctoral conference, there was a panel discussion before the keynote talk, which highlighted work and opportunities at Birkbeck to improve the research culture and support for diverse Doctoral Scholars.

 Birkbeck academics who participated in and contributed to the event included: